A Hwange safari offers spectacular big game country only two hours drive south from Victoria Falls.

 Need a little help?
 View our Safari Guide to help you get started

-The same activities are available at either camp: namely game drives, bush walks and visits to the community especially the local school.
-However Camelthorn is situated on community land and so is much closer to the village if this is important to you.
+The same activities are available at both camp: morning and afternoon game drives, bush walks, “pump” runs and visits to the community especially the local school.
+I really enjoyed the visit to the school and interacting with the kids.